M1K31/MotionEye-Custom/README.md

 1.  **Install Dependencies:** Follow the dependency installation instructions in the "For Developers" section above.
 Make sure you have installed both the system packages (like `motion` and `ffmpeg`) and the Python packages (by running `pip install .`).

 2.  **Create a Local Configuration File:** You will need a configuration file to tell motionEye where to find your local directories.
+There is a file that matches this already provded in the project, it assumes you will use the project directory.
+Edit as needed.
     *   First, get the full path to your project directory by running `pwd`.
     *   Create a new file named `conf/motioneye.conf`.
     *   Add the following content to the file, replacing `/path/to/your/project` with the actual path you got from `pwd`: